 What is sin?
 Let's see what Yochanan (John) called sin:

-I Yochanan (John) 3:4 Everyone who sins breaks the law; in fact,
+I Yochanan (John) 3:4 Everyone who sins breaks the law; in fact, sin is lawlessness.

 John said that if you do not obey the law, you are "lawless".
 If you are "lawless" then you are a sinner.
 Sin is defined as disobeying the law (Torah).